chrisrarig1/reading-notes/day5.md

 ## How to add CSS to your page

-- Industry standards incourage the use of external CSS.
+- Industry standards encourage the use of external CSS.
 This is done by creating an CSS file and linking it to your HTML page as shown below:
 `<!DOCTYPE html>`
 `<html>`